ntblab/neuropipe-support/doc/tutorial/tutorial.rst

 Architecture of NeuroPipe
 -------------------------

-If your analysis were guaranteed to be identical for every subject, a set of analysis scripts, parameterized by subject id, would satisfy your needs; you would just run the analysis scripts for each subject.
-But if one subject differed from the others - say, they had to get out of the scanner, which cut a run short - then your analysis scripts would require conditional logic to deal with this, and other non-standard subjects.
-At the other extreme, if you made a copy of your analysis scripts for each subject, it would be simple to accomodate a non-standard subject by tweaking their scripts - independent of the rest.
-But that would complicate making a change in the analysis that applied to every subject, because you would have to edit the appropriate scripts for each subject.
+Before using NeuroPipe, you should understand how it's structured and why.

+Imagine your experiment needed no redesigns, your equipment never malfunctioned, and no subject moved, fell asleep, or didn't respond, etc...
+With the resulting data, your analysis pipeline could be blind to which subject it was analyzing; just throw some data in and it would do the same process.

+But, if one subject differed from the others--say, they coughed during a run, leaving half the data usable--then your pipeline would require conditional logic to deal with this one--perhaps a different model specification, in this case.
+The complexity of the pipeline would grow with each non-standard subject.

+At some point, it would become simpler to duplicate the pipeline for each subject and modify each copy as necessary.
+Imagine you do so, but then want a new statistical analysis for each subject.
+To accomplish that, you must now change each pipeline copy--a waste of time and likely source of bugs.
+The problem was caused by duplicating too much.

-NeuroPipe optimizes for both of these cases.
-Here's how: You make whatever scripts and files are necessary to analyze an ideal subject, then use them as a template that new subjects will be based on.
+NeuroPipe provides the flexibility to analyze non-standard subjects, while minimizing duplication, by making you specify which parts of your pipeline may vary between subjects and which wont.
+You make whatever scripts and files are necessary to analyze an ideal subject and then use those as a template that new subjects are based on.
 This template is stored in the *subject-template* directory of your project.
-The files in this template are split into two types: those that may vary between subjects, and those that won't.
-The ones that may vary go into *subject-template/copy*, and they will be copied into each new subject's directory.
-The ones that won't vary go into *subject-template/link*, and they will be symlinked into each new subject's directory; that means that changing a linked files in any subject's directory will immediately change that file in all subject's directories.
+The files that may vary between subjects go into *subject-template/copy*, and they will be copied into each new subject's directory.
+The ones that won't vary go into *subject-template/link*, and they will be symlinked into each new subject's directory; that means that changing a linked file in any subject's directory will immediately change that file in all subject's directories.
 If you have a non-standard subject, you change the (copied) files within that subject's directory, and other subjects are unaffected.
-If you need to change the analysis for every subject, you change the linked files in the template, and the change is reflected in each subject's (linked) analysis scripts.
+If you must change the analysis for every subject, you change the linked files in the template, and the change is reflected in each subject's (linked) analysis scripts.

 This architecture is diagrammed in the PDF here_.